Diversity, Equity, and Inclusion

 As part of our diversity and inclusion initiative, we worked to establish more inclusive hiring processes that allow us to draw from diverse pools of highly qualified candidates.
 We regularly train department chairs and administrators on bias-free hiring and interviewing.

-The director of equity and instruction is charged with leading and guiding the school in achieving its goals in this area.
-Some of her responsibilities include:
+The team focused on diversity, equity, and inclusion is charged with leading and guiding the school in achieving its goals in this area.
+Some of their responsibilities include:

 - Recruiting, networking with, and retaining faculty of color.